top of page

 Colorado Sheriffs Offices and Police Departments.

-Maybe someday we can cover more ground, but mental health licensing stuff is in the way right now.
-Also, we are funded by Colorado state dollars at the moment, so...
+Maybe someday we can cover more ground and serve other states, but mental health licensing stuff is in the way right now.

 Who pays for all this?